microsoft/pxt-ev3/brick/scripts/README.md

 The init script has a hook for running a shell script from `/mnt/ramdisk/`.
 This can be used for testing different modules etc.

+The kernel command line has been modified to:
+* disable DMA for the MUSB driver - otherwise the mass storage device is very unstable
+* increase the size of dmesg buffer to 128k